appscode/third-party-tools/storage/minio/README.md

 Found 1 item in container external-bucket
 ```

-You can also brows the Web UI to see if the files are present in `external-bucket`
+You can also browse the Web UI to see if the files are present in `external-bucket`

 <p align="center">
   <img alt="Mino Web UI: files in external-bucket" src="/storage/minio/images/external-bucket-file.png" style="padding:10px">